sharonferguson/lab-website/_news/announcement_12.md

 related_posts: false
 ---

-SHARE Lab recruits three new undergraduate students who are joining us this summer.
+Our Lab recruited three new undergraduate students for this summer.
 Welcome: Jewel, Drishti, and Arnav!